 You are making the workshop bigger.
 What are your future goals for Casa Fagliano?

-You also design an exclusive watchstrap for Jaeger-le Coultre watches.
-How did this alliance begin?
+You also designed an exclusive watch strap for Jaeger-LeCoultre.
+How did this collaboration begin?

 Is the strap sold with this kind of watch?